 World Models are the future of AI and here’s why

 September 17th, 2025 marks the inaugural MIT Generative AI Impact Consortium (MGAIC) conference held at MIT’s Kresge Auditorium.
 The event brought together many of the world’s leading AI scientists, who shared their insights on the future of AI.
 Interestingly, large language models (LLMs)—most of today’s major models like GPT, Gemini, and Claude—were no longer the centre of conversations.
 "We need AI that builds models of how the world works—not just mimics human text," said keynote speaker Yann LeCun, Meta’s Chief AI Scientist.
-A month earlier, Google released Genie 3, a brand new AI model distinct to all its predecessors.
-We are witnessing a new revolution in AI— a new architecture unlike any that came before: World Models.
+A month earlier, Google released Genie 3, an AI model distinct to all its predecessors.
+We are witnessing a new revolution in AI— a new architecture unlike any before: World Models.

 World Models first emerged as an idea by Scottish psychologist Kenneth Craik in 1943 , who proposed an organism carrying a "small-scale model" of external reality within its head.
 This organism could "try out various alternatives, conclude which is the best of them... and in every way react in a much fuller, safer, and more competent manner."

-UCSF’s Shailee Jain went further than this to describe World Models as literal "silicon brains", implying that they would be the first ever artificial being that is capable of true thinking and true innovation.
+UCSF’s Shailee Jain went further to describe World Models as literal "silicon brains", implying that they would be the first ever artificial being that is capable of true thinking and true innovation.
 Human-like thinking and innovation.

-Furthermore, silicon as a material allows World Models to operate at exponentially faster rates than human brains, endure conditions so extreme that humans wouldn’t live for a second in, and don't die from strokes, trauma, or dementia.
+Furthermore, silicon as a material allows World Models to operate at exponentially faster rates than human brains, endure conditions so extreme that humans wouldn’t survive for a second in, and don't die from strokes, trauma, or dementia.
 This effectively allows them to take over [p.148] many dangerous yet intellectually demanding jobs, like cleaning deep sea spills, analysing data in space, or even building an entire colony on Mars–after all, they don’t need an atmosphere to survive.

-These are just a few examples of what World Models might be able to do in the future, but that doesn’t imply World Models are speculative–in fact, Google’s newest Genie 3 is a living demonstration of its feasibility.
+These are just a few examples of what World Models might be able to do in the future.
+But that doesn’t imply World Models are speculative–in fact, Google’s newest Genie 3 is a living demonstration of its feasibility.
 With one text prompt, it can create ultra-realistic 720p videos that follow real-world dynamics & physics, and even supports real-time interactions with objects in videos.
 It feels like playing the newest AAA game released by your favourite game developer.
 The model has its limitations.
 It’s unable to maintain accuracy in complex situations and doesn’t have an explicit representation of spacetime or reference frames (meaning it still doesn’t have the “common sense” I explained above).
 Nevertheless, it shows us the endless possibilities World Models bring.
 The model is currently not available to the public, but you can see an example of what it does here.

 Previous